 Not every job in the Reserves involves jumping out of planes.
-Kirsten Geenaway works in the Cabinet Office Central Secretariat, serving Cabinet Committees.
+Kirsten works in the Cabinet Office Central Secretariat, serving Cabinet Committees.
 In her spare time Kirsten is training to be an RAF Analyst.

 Kirsten recently passed basic training which covered everything from learning the history and structure of the Air Force to handling a rifle and battlefield first aid.
 She is now completing her Analyst trade training.
 Kirsten says despite joining the Reserves recently, her new skills are already benefiting her career in the Cabinet Office.

 Kirsten says: “I collect and interpret data and information which has improved my analytical skills and eye for detail.
 Whilst learning how to deliver information to commanders, aircrew and troops on the ground has massively increased my self-confidence with public speaking and ability to communicate clearly and effectively.

 “Above all, I believe that the resilience, teamwork and leadership skills which I’ve gained from being a Reservist are invaluable.
 Being a Reservist is both enjoyable and rewarding, and my colleagues in the Cabinet Office couldn’t have been more supportive.”